tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 1.1.2 UVM Test
 --------------

-The UVM *Test* is the top-level UVM Component in the UVM Testbench.
+The `UVMTest` is the top-level UVM Component in the UVM Testbench.
-The UVM Test typically performs three main functions: Instantiates the top-level environment, configures the environment (via factory overrides or the configuration database), and applies stimulus by invoking UVM Sequences through the environment to the DUT.
+The UVM Test typically performs three main functions: Instantiates the top-level environment, configures the environment (via configuration objects, factory overrides or the configuration database), and applies stimulus by invoking UVM Sequences through the environment to the DUT.

 Typically, there is one base UVM Test with the UVM Environment instantiation and other common items.
 Then, other individual tests